unic/sitecore-module-flex/README.md

 #### Unicorn/Rainbow Format

 The serialized items (Unicorn/Rainbow based YAML files) are included in the Unic.Flex NuGet package and thus can be copied out of the `.\packages\Unic.Flex.[version]\serialization folder` to wherever your data folder for Unicorn is configured to deserialize the items back into the database.

 #### Sitecore Default Update Package

-TBD
+An item udpate package with standard serialized items is also available in the Unic.Flex NuGet package under  `.\packages\Unic.Flex.[version]\serialization\flex.update`.
+You can install this package instead of deserializing the Unicorn/Rainbow Files.

 ### Install Database

 Install the database in the "data" directory of Flex to your Sql server.
 Then put the following connection string into "ConnectionStrings.config":

     <add name="Flex" connectionString="Data Source=localhost;Initial Catalog=flex_data;Integrated Security=True" providerName="System.Data.SqlClient" />

 ### Assets

 Flex depends on several assets.
 There are partial views available to include these.
 Please add the following lines of code in your layout view.

 Before the closing `</head>`: